You’ll have 120 credits of taught modules and undertake a 60 credit research project and dissertation.

 Introduction to Medical Microbiology

 You will gain the necessary foundations in medical microbiology through this introductory module, through studying the properties and host range of various micro-organisms involved in infection, as well as the development of appropriate immune responses.

 Immunity and the Immune System

-To define the basic mechanisms and concepts underpinning the science of immunology.
+The aim of this introductory 10 credit module is to define the basic mechanisms and concepts underpinning the science of immunology and allergy.

-This module will illustrate how viruses interact with cells, what are the underlying molecular mechanisms of infection and replication, and how these interactions lead to clinical disease.
+This module illustrates how viruses interact with cells, what are the underlying molecular mechanisms of infection and replication, and how these interactions lead to clinical disease.

-To analyse current and potential therapeutic strategies and to assess the use of engineered antibodies and peptide vaccines for treating immunological diseases.
+The analysis of current and potential therapeutic strategies of immunological-based clinical conditions is covered on this module.
+You will also assess the use of cytokines, engineered antibodies, in utero stem cell transplantation and peptide vaccines for treating immunological diseases.

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 This list is an example of typical modules we offer, not a definitive list.